 The body jewelry is then inserted through the hole.
 Sometimes there may be a small amount of bleeding.
 You should not take aspirin or any pain medication that contains aspirin the week before any piercing is done, since these medicines may cause you to bleed a little bit more than normal.

 In terms of the’pain’ issue.
 It is going to vary from person to person as different people perceive pain in various ways.
 Everyone has a different tolerance level, so really you just have to experience it for yourself.

 The piercer should give you instructions about cleaning, maintenance, etc., if they don’t, ask questions (it’s your body, you deserve to know how to look after it).

 What are the dangers?

 Infection is quite common and is easily treated with the proper attention and care.
 Another danger with a piercing is that your body might reject it.
 If it does, this may cause swelling and pain.
 If your piercing is causing you lots of pain or gets infected, you might want to remove your piercing and get it re-pierced when it’s healed.
-Infections may result from hepatitis, HIV, tetanus, bacteria, and yeast.
+Infections may result from hepatitis, HIV, tetanus, Animal Removal, bacteria, and yeast.
 If the piercer washes their hands and uses gloves and sterile equipment and you take good care of your piercing, the risk of infection is lowered (but still exists).